abitofevrything/codinghelp-bot/README.md

 > Alternatively, `npx peterthehan/create-discord-bot` will generate a bot invite link for you when you create a bot project and you provide a valid bot token.

 > A Discord bot's client ID is not the same as its token.
 Keep your token and any file containing it **private**.
 If your token ever leaks or you suspect it may have leaked, simply `regenerate` a new token to invalidate your compromised token.

+## Current ToDo List
+1. Copy [Utility Bot](https://github.com/DudeThatsErin/utility-bot) into this bot.

+2. Add Warnings System.

+3. Add Kicking System.

+4. Add Banning System.

+5. Display all of these in the Audit Logs.

+6. Add "++faq" command to link to the beginner FAQs in the server.

+7. Add "++elaborate" command to ask a user to elaborate when asking a question.

+## Contributions
+I love getting contributions.
+All you have to do is join the [r/CodingHelp Discord Server](https://discord.gg/REjFpZ9) and you can make suggestions and help contribute to the bots success!